cbmi-uthsc/feverPrediction/README.md

 Fever can provide valuable information for diagnosis and prognosis of various diseases such as pneumonia, dengue, sepsis, etc., therefore, predicting fever early can help in the effectiveness of treatment options and expediting the treatment process.
 The aim of this project is to develop novel algorithms that can accurately predict fever onset in critically ill patients by applying machine learning technique on continuous physiological data.
 We have maded a model which can predict the occurence of fever, hours before it actaully occurs.
 This will provide doctors to take contingency actions early, and will decrease mortality rates significantly.

 ### Dataset
-We hace used vitialPeriodic dataset which is provided by the eICU Collaborative Research Database.
-It contains continuous physiological data collected every 5-minute from a cohort of over200,000 critically ill patients admitted to an Intensive Care Unit (ICU) over a 2-year period.
+We hace used vitals dataset which is provided by the eICU Collaborative Research Database.
+It contains continuous physiological data collected every 5-minute from a cohort of over 200,000 critically ill patients admitted to an Intensive Care Unit (ICU) from 200 hospitals over a 2-year period.
 <h4>Physiological Variabels</h4>
 <ol>
     <li> <b>Temperature</b> : Patient’s temperature value in celsius </li>